-There are so many exciting options now when it comes to decorating!
+There are so many exciting options now when it comes to decorating and ceiling ideas.
 We can say goodbye to the artexed days of old and hooray to seeing more decorative and inspiring things happening above our heads.

-The Wallpapered Ceiling
+1. The Wallpapered Ceiling

 The ceiling is an endless space of design opportunities when thinking about wallpapering, anything goes!
 You can keep your room plain white with soft hues and then add a bold print.
 Or you could paint your room dark colours and extend it onto the ceiling with a dark floral wallpaper which will add texture and pattern and create a feature within the room.

-If you want a calmer feel to a room, perhaps a bedroom, whimsical scenes like floating clouds or nature inspired landscapes are perfect.
+If you want a calmer feel to a room, perhaps a bedroom, whimsical scenes like floating clouds or nature-inspired landscapes are perfect.
 Forget counting sheep, your wallpaper could soothe you into slumber.

 I’ve actually started to enjoy putting up wallpaper, but I would definitely hire a professional to do it, who would probably curse me the minute I explained what I wanted to do!

-If you want to be bold with paint in a room, but feel that a bright paint on all four walls may be too much, painting the ceiling instead can really add that wow factor without it being too overwhelming.
+If you want to be bold with paint in a room, but feel that bright paint on all four walls may be too much, painting the ceiling instead can really add that wow factor without it being too overwhelming.

 Create a contrast by painting the four walls a block colour which finishes a metre below the ceiling and then add a different colour to the last metre and ceiling.
 If you are lucky enough to live in an old Victorian house with a picture rail, you can use this to create a perfect two-tone room.

 You can even decide to paint the ceiling when wallpapering a room.
-Pick the wallpaper first and then choose a colour from the pattern to paint the ceiling, pulling the room together beautifully.
+Pick the wallpaper first and then choose a color from the pattern to paint the ceiling, pulling the room together beautifully.

-Flat on a Hot Tin Roof
+4. Flat on a Hot Tin Roof

 If you are going to use such a bold statement as tin tiles on the ceiling, it is best to keep the rest of the room quite neutral so that your eyes are automatically drawn up.